stellarwp/shepherd/docs/advanced-usage.md

 ### Exception Handling Strategies

-- **PigeonTaskException**: Use for temporary failures that might succeed on retry
+- **ShepherdTaskException**: Use for temporary failures that might succeed on retry
-- **PigeonTaskFailWithoutRetryException**: Use for permanent failures (bad data, 4xx HTTP errors)
+- **ShepherdTaskFailWithoutRetryException**: Use for permanent failures (bad data, 4xx HTTP errors)
 - **Standard Exceptions**: Any other exception will be treated as a temporary failure

 ## Database Utilities